1. Align business requirements with user needs

 Below you'll find an example of a paper prototype which evolved into something more high fidelity over time.

 3. Adjust and enhance its level of fidelity

-We then identified patterns in usage, documented our findings per user type and adjusted the prototypes where necessary.
-It is very important to acknowledge how different users may perceive your designs.
+It is very important to acknowledge how different user types may perceive your designs.
 It's not just a case of "some will like and some will not."
 Different user types

 will have different goals when engaging with your system.
 The structure of content and layout